 - PG&E: Represented Board Committee in connection with investigation of potential breaches of fiduciary duties arising out of San Bruno pipeline explosion.

 - Tenet Healthcare: Represented Board Committee in connection with investigation of potential breaches of fiduciary duties arising out of alleged violations of anti-kickback statutes.

 - Marsh & McLennan: Represented company in various shareholder class and individual actions relating to brokerage practices and compensation disclosure.
 Several cases were successfully dismissed against our client on pre-trial motions.

-- Depomed: Represented Depomed in successful defense of hostile takeover attempt by Horizon Pharma.
+- Depomed (Assertio): Represented Depomed in successful defense of hostile takeover attempt by Horizon Pharma.
 Won rare preliminary injunction stopping hostile takeover based on improper use of Depomed’s confidential information.
 Within one hour of ruling, the hostile bidder dropped takeover attempt altogether.

 - Tenet Healthcare: Represented Tenet in successful defense of unsolicited takeover attempt by Community Health Systems.
 Less than one month after Tenet filed a complaint alleging securities violations, Community withdrew its takeover proposal.